berniebear/trec_is/README.md

 - [done] Check with host if additional data could be used
 - [half-done] Install the CUDA and other dependencies.
 Need Bernie to reboot and abandon the secure boot of Ubuntu
 - [done] Add Glove to feature
-- A classifier to classify event (Event-wise model) However, the event of each test tweet will be informed, so we can manually choose classifier for each event?
+- [done] Use fasttext trained on other dataset (currently we use the fasttext trained by tweets provided by the host)

 Xinyu:
 - News extract feature
-- Explore the data to see if the number of images is large enough and useful
+- [done] Explore the data to see if the number of images is large enough and useful
-- Manually check if data timestep contains useful information
+- [done] Manually check if data timestep contains useful information
-- Natural Disaster Dataset.
+- [done] Natural Disaster Dataset.
 As shown in the TREC-IS official website, there are six general events: bombing, earthquake, flood, hurricane, wildfire, shooting.
 The description of each type of general event could be found in its corresponding pdf ("Event Type Profiles" in [webpage](http://dcs.gla.ac.uk/~richardm/TREC_IS/)).

 Bernie: